johanngerberding/efficientnet-pytorch/README.md

 **Work in Progress**

 This is my personal implementation of EfficientNet with Pytorch.
 I start by implementing the baseline B0 network and go from there.
 Maybe I also try to build EfficientNetV2 in the long term.
 To train my own baseline model, I use the ImageNet subset from Kaggle (https://www.kaggle.com/c/imagenet-object-localization-challenge/overview/description).
+Due to limited resources, I only train the baseline model and make this available for download.

+I recommend using this PyTorch implementation (https://github.com/lukemelas/EfficientNet-PyTorch).

 # Basic Building Blocks